tkhq/docs/docs/getting-started/Sub-Organizations.md

 With this setup each end-user now has sole control over their sub-organization and any resources created within it.
 Your application cannot take any actions on resources within the sub-organization without explicitly cryptographic authorization from the end-user in the form of a passkey signature.

 It's important to note that the initial activity to create a sub-organization has to be authorized by an API key or a user in your main Turnkey organization.
 Otherwise anyone would be able to create sub-organizations in your organization!
 Here's an [example](https://github.com/tkhq/sdk/blob/a2bfbf3cbd6040902bbe4c247900ac560be42925/examples/with-federated-passkeys/src/pages/index.tsx#L88-L116) where the initial registration is done, and posted to a NextJS backend.
 The NextJS backend inserts the attestation and signs the `CREATE_SUB_ORGANIZATION_V4` activity [here](https://github.com/tkhq/sdk/blob/ba360baeb60d80276f7faeca602b99190fe5affe/examples/with-federated-passkeys/src/pages/api/createSubOrg.ts#L27-L106).

+If you'd like to see a live example, head over to our [✨Demo Passkey Wallet✨](https://wallet.tx.xyz/), and follow along with the code [here](https://github.com/tkhq/demo-passkey-wallet).

 #### Step 2: Creating a wallet